wp-plugins/pdf24-post-to-pdf/readme.txt

 = How can i change a theme ? =

 Open the plugin file `pdf24.php` and search for $pdf24Theme.
-You can change the value of the variable to one of the specified one in the comment above the variable.
+You can change the value of the variable to one of the specified in the comment above the variable.